 FAQs about Cameyo's fully-hosted Virtual Application Delivery Platform

 What does Cameyo do?

-Cameyo is a digital workspace that enables your people to productively work from anywhere by cost effectively and securely accessing all of their business-critical apps (any Windows and/or internal web apps) on any device from the browser.
-Our fully hosted service runs on either Google Cloud or Microsoft Azure and our self hosted service can be installed in any cloud or on-prem environment.
+Cameyo is a Virtual Application Delivery (VAD) platform that enables your people to productively work from anywhere by cost-effectively and securely accessing all of their business-critical apps (any Windows, Linux, SaaS, or internal web apps) on any device either from the browser or as Progressive Web Apps (PWAs).
+Our fully-hosted service runs on either Google Cloud or Microsoft Azure and our self-hosted service can be installed in any cloud or on-prem environment.